 - 1. The Bell Bay Line (being the railway running from the East Tamar junction to Bell Bay). - 2.
-The Derwent Valley Line (being the railway running from the Bridgewater junction to the rail yard west of Maydena known as the "Florentine rail yard"). - 3.
+The Derwent Valley Line (being the railway running from the Bridgewater junction to the rail yard west of Maydena known as the Florentine Rail Yard, other than the part of that railway that forms, under the Strategic Infrastructure Corridors (Strategic and Recreational use) Act 2016, the strategic infrastructure corridor, known as the Derwent Valley Corridor from Third Avenue to Back River Road, designated on Plan 11084 in the Central Plan Register). - 3.
 The Fingal Line (being the railway running from Conara junction to Fingal). - 4.
-The North-East Line (being the railway running from Coldwater Creek junction to Lilydale Falls, other than the part of that railway that forms, under the Strategic Infrastructure Corridors (Strategic and Recreational Use) Act 2016, the strategic infrastructure corridor, known as the North East Corridor from Turners Marsh to Lilydale, designated on Plan 10745 in the Central Plan Register). - 5.
-The South Line (being the railway running from the Hobart rail yard to Western Junction). - 6.
-The Western Line (being the railway commencing at the western end of the rail bridge on the North Esk River and running to Wiltshire via the East Tamar junction and Western Junction.
+The North-East Line (being the railway running from Coldwater Creek junction to Lilydale Falls, other than the part of that railway that forms, under the Strategic Infrastructure Corridors (Strategic and Recreational Use) Act 2016, the strategic infrastructure corridor, known as the North East Corridor from Turners Marsh to Lilydale, designated on Plan 10745 in the Central Plan Register).

-- 7. The "Zinc Works Line" also known as the "Risdon Line" (being the railway running from the Derwent Park junction to the former siding at the Risdon Smelter). - 8.
-The "Melba Line" also known as the "Emu Bay Railway" (being the railway running from the port at the City of Burnie on Emu Bay to Melba Flats). - 9.
-The line known as the "Hellyer Spur" (being the railway running from the Hellyer Mine site to the eastern boundary of the Melba Line at Moory Junction).
+- 5. The South Line (being the railway running from McVilly Drive to Western Junction, other than the part of that railway that forms, under the Strategic Infrastructure Corridors (Strategic and Recreational Use) Act 2016, the strategic infrastructure corridor, known as the South Corridor from Elwick Road to Mentmore Street, designated on Plan 10597 in the Central Plan Register). - 6.
+The Western Line the (being railway commencing at the western end of the rail bridge on the North Esk River and running to Wiltshire via the East Tamar junction and Western Junction) other than the part of that railway that forms. under the Strategic Infrastructure Corridors (Strategic and Recreational Use) Act 2016, the strategic infrastructure corridor, known as the Western Corridor from Wynyard to Burnie Port, designated on Plan 10922, Plan 10912, Plan 10907 and Plan 10610 in the Central Plan Register. - 7.
+The "Zinc Works Line" also known as the "Risdon Line" (being the railway running from the Derwent Park junction to the former siding at the Risdon Smelter). - 8.
+The "Melba Line" also known as the "Emu Bay Railway" (being the railway running from the port at the City of Burnie on Emu Bay to Melba Flats).

+9. The line known as the "Hellyer Spur" (being the railway running from the Hellyer Mine site to the eastern boundary of the Melba Line at Moory Junction).